 When people decide to diversify their investment portfolios beyond stocks and bonds, real estate is often one of the first places they look.
-There are four broad types of real estate investment properties, each with their own advantages and disadvantages.
-By looking at the cash flow cycles, lending conventions, and rules and regulations that bind each one, individual investors can decide which is the best fit for their experience, their skills, and their investment goals.
+There are five broad types of real estate investment properties, each with advantages and disadvantages.
+By looking at the cash flow cycles, lending conventions, and rules and regulations that bind each one, individual investors can decide the best fit for their experience, skills, and investment goals.

 Residential Real Estate